Factbox: Obama, Romney solutions to stimulating the economy

 Even though the housing crisis is at the heart of the economy's woes, Obama and Romney did not spell out detailed plans for how they would address it.

-Obama has promoted efforts to help troubled borrowers refinance and benefit from record low interest rates, but his initiatives have fallen far short of their originally intended market.
+Obama has promoted efforts to help troubled borrowers refinance and receive record low interest rates, but his initiatives have fallen far short of their originally intended market.

-He has battled the independent regulator of government-controlled Fannie Mae and Freddie Mac, Edward DeMarco, trying to convince him to allow those mortgage finance firms to reduce principal for borrowers who owe more than their homes are worth.
-A quick resolution of that standoff is unlikely.

 Romney said at one point in the campaign that the housing market needed to hit bottom on its own without government intervention and he has offered few clues on his likely approach to foreclosures.